 Note: This support article refers to the historical 1.0 version of the Aha! integration with Jira.

-- If you are using the new 2.0 version of our Jira integration or would like to learn more about the new framework, see "Integrations - Development 2.0."
+- If you are using the new 2.0 version of our Jira integration, reference this article.

 - If you are looking for details about custom field mapping for 2.0, see "Integration field mapping (integrations 2.0)."

 Epics, stories, and sub-tasks

 This is the most common configuration for Jira users, as it aligns closest to the Aha! data model.
 This mapping supports planning work at both the epic and the story level and accommodates for situations where teams have stories that exist by themselves without a relationship to a parent epic.
 This mapping also allows communicating epics that span across releases.

 An initiative in Aha! represents a large strategic effort or project that the team is working on.
 Initiatives can span across releases and contain many features.
 From this perspective, an initiative is very similar to an agile epic.

 You can link features to an initiative in two different ways: